-The southern tip of Langeland is a large natural area with open grasslands, lakes and bogs, forests and cliffs.
-Here you can meet a herd of wild horses of the exmoor breed, which manage on their own all year round - largely without human intervention.
+The south tip of Langeland is home to a large nature reserve with open grasslands, lakes and ponds, wetlands, woodland and cliffs.
+Here you can encounter a herd of “wild” Exmoor ponies, which fend for themselves all year around - almost completely without interference from man.

-It is amazing to watch a flock of wild horses, a flock of up to 80 horses, consisting of stallions and mares of all ages.
-You can see foals and pairings all through the summer, April and May being high season.
+It is something really special to see a herd of up to 60 wild horses, with both stallions and mares of all ages.
+You can see both foals and mating behaviour throughout the spring and summer, with the high season being April and May.

 They are given straw and hay to eat during hard winter weather, and somebody is always keeping an eye on them so if one of the horses falls ill, a vet will be called.
 They live in a herd of around 60 adult horses, with a lead stallion and a lead mare.
 The lead stallion is replaced regularly, to prevent inbreeding.
 The last time this occurred was in 2019.

 It is believed that the last wild horses in Europe died out around 1870.
 Recent research has shown that Exmoor ponies are modern the race of horse that is genetically closest to the original wild horses.

 An Exmoor pony is circa 130cm high, with a broad body and muscular, black legs.
 Their coats are brown in colour.
 Its winter coat made up of both short “wooly” hairs and longer “guard” hairs and in fact this winter coat can be so thick that snow can lie on the back of a pony without melting.